Lauren Ashcraft is a Democratic Socialist comedian who ran for Congress in NY-12 in 2020.

 Favorite response to “What’s it like to be a woman in comedy”?

 The community of women and LGBTQIA+ comedians has been AMAZING and empowering to be part of.
 It fortunately and unfortunately a bonding experience to navigate industry together and stand behind one other.

 Feelings about the word “comedienne”?

 Gender is a spectrum.
 Let’s keep it comedian for all.

 How has being funny helped you in your offstage life, either recently or when you were younger?

 I have anxiety and also social anxiety.
 The first time I got on stage I was shaking.
 Then I started forcing myself to go to more open mics and eventually started producing my own shows.
-Now look at me; I’m running for Congress!
+Now look at me; I ran for Congress!

-What advice do you have for how to level up from open mics + bringers to actual SPOT-spots?
+What advice do you have for how to level up from open mics to invited/paid spots?